dexter/dexter/README.md

 # Developing

-You can use Dexter in two different ways:
+You can use Dexter in several different ways:

   * Using the Rest API, after downloading the jar and its resources;
   * Using the Java API;